Skip to main content

 Shipping and Deploying Plugins

-Once a plugin is ready to be shipped (built for production) it needs to be placed in a “plugins directory”, for Headlamp to load them.
+Once a plugin is ready to be shipped (built for production), it needs to be placed in a "plugins directory" for Headlamp to load it.

 For example, if we have built 3 plugins called MyPlugin1, MyPlugin2, and MyPlugin3, they should be added to a directory in the following structure: